Seven & I Holdings: History

-On December 25, 2005, Seven & i solidified its plans to merge with Millennium Retailing, which owns the department stores Seibu and Sogo.
-On December 26, Seven & i officially announced its intention to bring Millennium Retailing under its umbrella and integrate their operations by June of the following year.
+On December 25, 2005, Seven & I solidified its plans to merge with Millennium Retailing, which owns the department stores Seibu and Sogo.
+On December 26, Seven & I officially announced its intention to bring Millennium Retailing under its umbrella and integrate their operations by June of the following year.
 The combined domestic sales of both groups would reach a scale of 5 trillion yen when simply added together, surpassing Japan's largest Aeon Group.
 Their global sales, including U.S.-based 7-Eleven, would exceed 7 trillion yen, ranking them around second place in the world.
 While Seven-Eleven Japan and the financial business were performing well, the supermarket industry was experiencing declining sales.
 The integration with Millennium Retailing aimed to achieve operational efficiency through the consolidation of management functions and other measures.
 Millennium Retailing had already completed the revitalization of its subsidiaries Seibu and Sogo and was planning to go public in the next two to three years.
-However, they chose the path of integration with Seven & i instead.
+However, they chose the path of integration with Seven & I instead.

-On August 11, 2006, Seven & i purchased Lombard, Illinois-based White Hen.
+On August 11, 2006, Seven & I purchased Lombard, Illinois-based White Hen.

+In 2010, Seven & I acquired 21.58% of Tower Records Japan.

-On June 11, 2012, Seven & i, through its 7-Eleven, Inc. subsidiary, acquired 23 convenience stores in the US from Strasburger Enterprises, Inc.
+On June 11, 2012, Seven & I, through its 7-Eleven, Inc. subsidiary, acquired 23 convenience stores in the U.S. from Strasburger Enterprises, Inc.

-On December 4, 2013, Seven & i purchased 44.99% ownership of Barneys Japan Co., Ltd. from "a fund operated by Tokio Marine Capital".
+On December 4, 2013, Seven & I purchased 44.99% ownership of Barneys Japan Co., Ltd. from "a fund operated by Tokio Marine Capital".
 Barneys Japan "has a network of 10 stores in Japan, including five outlet stores" and, "for the year ending February 2013, Barneys Japan posted sales of ¥19.52 billion."
 After this transaction, Sumitomo Corporation will continue to retain a majority stake of 50.01% in Barneys Japan Co., Ltd.

-On January 29, 2014, Seven & i, through its subsidiary Seven & i Net Media, acquired 50.71% of Nissen Holdings, which is engaged in the mail order sale of clothing and daily necessities, the retail and wholesale of gift products through stores, catalogs, Internet and mobiles.
+On January 29, 2014, Seven & I, through its subsidiary Seven & I Net Media, acquired 50.71% of Nissen Holdings, which is engaged in the mail order sale of clothing and daily necessities, the retail and wholesale of gift products through stores, catalogs, Internet and mobiles.
 Also, Nissen is involved in the life insurance, casualty insurance agency, credit card and money lending business.
 Full ownership of the subsidiary was achieved in November 2016.

-On April 6, 2017, Seven & i announced they would be acquiring 1110 convenience stores from American fuel company Sunoco for $3.3 billion, as well as that they would be supplied 2.2 billion gallons of fuel annually from Sunoco for 15 years.
-Sunoco said they would be selling 200 more stores to Seven & i in Q4, 2017.
+On April 6, 2017, Seven & I announced they would be acquiring 1110 convenience stores from American fuel company Sunoco for $3.3 billion, as well as that they would be supplied 2.2 billion gallons of fuel annually from Sunoco for 15 years.
+Sunoco said they would be selling 200 more stores to Seven & I in Q4, 2017.